cruidin/white-duck-says-hello/README.md

 2. Random story generator

 About page contains:
-* Brief introduction about me, the developer
+* Brief introduction about me, Patricia Melo, the developer
 * Brief explanation about the project
-* Social links styled with Font Awesome

 ### Additional Comments